philipgreat/lighting-match-engine-core/README.md

 * Docker: with --network host
 * Kubernates: [Config k8s](./docs/config-k8s-network.md)

+## SDK & Testing tool

+We are planning to build Java and Rust sdk.
+Currently not availiable yet.

+Testbench is WIP.

 ## In scope and NOT in scope

 This is not subject to do everyting, the secrets of fast and reliable is KISS(simple and stupid)